DeepPhe/ontologies/mapping/README.md

-# **<u>tranSMART mapping specs</u>**
+## **<u>tranSMART mapping specs</u>**

 The following mapping files were created based upon the standard tranSMART data mapping specifications used to load clinical data via the ETL scripts.
-In particular, these files were developed to load clinical TCGA breast data based on the data position contained within the clinical biotab file [see the TCGA biotab spec](https://wiki.nci.nih.gov/display/TCGA/Biotab).
+In particular, these files were developed to load clinical TCGA breast data (other disease will be added later) based on the data position contained within the clinical biotab file [see the TCGA biotab spec](https://wiki.nci.nih.gov/display/TCGA/Biotab).

 **Required fields for ETL scripts** - The following fields must be present within the specification file:
 - **filename**- the name of the file which contains the data